-Currently, monitoring and evaluating the indicators under Sustainable Development Goal 5 is not viable.
-It is recommended that relevant agencies, such as the Department of Women's Affairs and Family Development, the Office of the Permanent Secretary, the Ministry of Social Development and Human Security, and the One Stop Crisis Centre (OSCC) under the Office of the Permanent Secretary, Ministry of Public Health, should coordinate in the matter of disclosure or integration of information.
-This can be used to report the performance of respective indicators.
+Currently, monitoring and evaluating the indicators under the Sustainable Development Goal is not viable.
+To address this gap, data should be shared and integrated among relevant agencies, such as the Department of Women's Affairs and Family Development, the Office of the Permanent Secretary, the Ministry of Social Development and Human Security, and the OSCC, the Office of the Permanent Secretary, the Ministry of Public Health, to facilitate the reporting of relevant indicators.

-The report's appendix details other indicators that cannot yet be monitored and evaluated, including 5.2.1, 5.2.2, 5.3.1, 5.3.2, 5.4.1, 5.5.1, 5.6.1, 5.a.1, and 5.c.1.
+The report's appendix provides more details on other indicators that cannot yet be monitored and evaluated, including 5.2.1, 5.2.2, 5.3.1, 5.3.2, 5.4.1, 5.5.1, 5.6.1, 5.a.1 and 5.c.1.